CURRENTLY SOLD OUT - SEE BOTTOM OF PAGE FOR DETAILS

 With the numbers we're dealing with on these, we also have to keep in mind that there's a limit to the number of geckos we can pack and ship in one day.
 This means when we catch a break in the weather after a long cold or heat spell, there may be a brief delay in getting a wholesale order shipped out as we catch up with retail shipments.
 Most times of year we have geckos available to ship immediately, and plenty of room on the schedule, but there are times when we are at the mercy of mother nature and our existing shipping schedule.
 If you need to receive these geckos by a specific date, feel free to double check with John or Anthony before placing your order.

-The photo at the top of this page is our nursery rack system, as it stood in 2013.
-Back then it held roughly 1,100 hatchlings in individual cages.
+The photo at the top of this page is our nursery rack system, as it stood in 2013, when it held roughly 1,100 hatchlings in individual cages.
 In 2016 we moved into a new 3,000 sq/ft facility, where the current hatchling capacity is roughly 3 times that.

-Our high-end wholesale package offers are subject to seasonal availability.
-Numbers are extremely limited this time of year.
-This year we do not expect to have high-end wholesale crested geckos available again until May.
+Our high-end wholesale package offers are subject to seasonal availability, and they tend to sell out fast this time of year.
+This year we do not expect to have high-end wholesale crested geckos available on the website until summer.

 There are no products in this section